-The American Academy of Paediatric Dentistry defines special health care needs as “any physical, developmental, mental, sensory, behavioural, cognitive, or emotional impairment or limiting condition that requires medical management, health care intervention, and/or use of specialized services or programs.
-The condition may be congenital, developmental, or acquired through disease, trauma, or environmental cause and may impose limitations in performing daily self-maintenance activities or substantial limitations in a major life activity”
+The condition may be congenital, developmental, or acquired through disease, trauma, or environmental cause and may impose limitations in performing daily self-maintenance activities or substantial limitations in a major life activity.”

 Children with special needs exhibit higher rates of decay and gum disease due to a number of factors such as high carbohydrate diets or sugary medications.
 Moreover, their lack of ability to maintain proper oral hygiene often increases their susceptibility to poor oral health.

 Common pathologies found in these individuals include: